springboardmentor625/job-discovery-platform/docs/API_Documentation.md

 }
 ```

-The access token is sent with protected requests:
+The access token is used for protected API requests:

 ```http
 Authorization: Bearer ACCESS_TOKEN